 Florida’s average auto insurance rates appear to be significantly higher than the rest of the country.
-The table below shows that three out of the four major coverages tend to cost more here than the national average.
+The table below shows that three out of the four major coverages tend to cost more here than the national mean.

 |Coverage||Florida Average||US Average|

 The graph below shows the change in average Florida full coverage prices from 2012 to 2019.
 You can see that Floridians pay more for auto insurance than most Americans.
 Premiums here also rose from $1,127 in 2012 to $1,414 in 2019.
 This was an increase of $287, or 25%.